Nnewi Afiaolu Festival: Origin

-The preparation of the festival takes place five months ahead, the girls learn a dance supervised by young men.
+The preparation of the festival takes place five months ahead, the girls learn a dance.
 They also dye their bodies and dress gaily.
 Young men (oto kolo) group initiates all young men who are up to age into the masquerade cults so that they will be able to participate in the masquerade dance.
 The evening prior to the day of the festival, all old yams (from the previous year's crop) are consumed or discarded followed by "Onuakuku" which marks the dropping of hoes and machetes after the farming season.
 And even though many families have started eating new yam, the supreme ancestral deity of the town, "Edo", "Ele", "Eze", "Ana" and "Ezemewi" their chief priest's must not taste new yam until the "Afiaolu" festival.